greenelab/covid19-review/manuscript.md

 [Have antivirals been used to treat other coronaviruses?
 What went well/badly?
 How do these interventions work?]

 Neutralizing Antibodies
-Monoclonal antibodies targeting viral antigens have shown therapeutic efficacy against viruses like Ebola and SARS CoV.
+Monoclonal antibodies targeting viral antigens have shown therapeutic efficacy against viruses like Ebola and SARS CoV [@doi:10.1517/14712590902763755; @doi:10.1126/science.aad5224].
 The first human neutralizing antibody against SARS-CoV-2 targeting the trimeric spike (S) glycoproteins has been developed [@doi:10.1101/2020.03.11.987958].

 #### Antiviral Targeting of SARS-CoV-2